ShinyJay2/Deep_learning_Paper_implementations/README.md

 - **Variational AutoEncoder (VAE)** 🔍
   - **Dataset**: MNIST
   - A compact VAE designed for the MNIST dataset, making it accessible for experimenting with generative modeling techniques.

 ---

-## Why This Repo? 🤔

-Perfect for those looking to get hands-on with deep learning architectures in PyTorch, especially on resource-constrained machines.
-Whether you’re exploring new architectures, experimenting with hyperparameters, or diving into reinforcement learning, this repo has you covered.

----